Aiman-Jannat/Aiman-Jannat/README.md

+### Some information about me

-- 🔭 I’m currently working on Full Stack developing
+- 🔭 I’m currently a student of CSE at Comilla University.
-- 🌱 I’m currently learning Back-end of web application
+- 🌱 I’m currently learning full stack web development.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with some languages
+- 🤔 I’m looking for help with a job.
-- 📫 How to reach me: ...

-- ⚡ Fun fact: Love to explore new technologies.
 -->